 Strategies for obesity include, but are not limited to:

-- Improve healthcare training and systems for prevention and care in the management of obesity, including promotion of evidence-based, interdisciplinary approaches.
+- Improve health care training and systems for prevention and care in obesity management, including promotion of evidence-based, interdisciplinary approaches.

 - Screen for and manage obesity in pregnant women, using tools that are preventive and trauma-informed.

 - Provide seamless breastfeeding support between hospitals and related clinics.

 - Encourage hospitals to register for Breastfeeding Friendly Washington.

 - Provide healthy foods in cafeterias, vending and other onsite food venues.

 - Develop a prescription program for free or low cost physical activity and fruit or vegetable incentives.

 - Partner with a local gym to offer free or reduced-cost memberships.